A tribute to the Chef who taught me how to cook with passion.

 While the squash roasts in the oven, cut the onion into ¼" dice.
 The quarter dice allows for the onions to cook faster, and release their juices to the pot easier.
 It also allows for the onions to dissolve that much easier when we begin to blend it with the immersion blender.

-On a large soup/stock pot on medium heat, melt 2 TBSP of butter.
+On a large soup/stock pot on medium heat, melt 2 tablespoon of butter.
 Add Onions and Bay Leaf.
 Let the onions sit for about a minute, then begin stirring onions until onions have a light brown color and soft texture.
 This is the caramelization of the onions.
 The natural sugars in the onions are turning the onion brown.
 This process enhances the flavor of the onions and turns them sweeter.
 If you see the onions are turning brown too quick, lower heat and remove pot from burner until pot reduces heat and continue to stir.
 Adding the Bay leaf at this point softens the leaves and allows them to release their flavor to the dish.

 Releasing these flavors become the first layer for the bisque.
 Allowing the products to release as much flavor before adding another component, gives that product to make an impact in the finished product.